kcmw3e/kcmw3e.github.io/src/japanese-learning-resources.md

 It's interface isn't as good as Takoboto is in my opinion, but it does have a nice feature where it breaks sentences down and shows what function each word serves in the sentence (along with furigana).

+There's also a case to be made for mentioning [Renshuu][renshuu] here.
+It's way more than just a dictionary, but it does have an interface for looking up words and sentences.
+Rebshuu's dictionary also has drawing support, and from my experience it does the best job of all the dictionaries I've tried at recognizing my very rough drawings of kanji.

 <!------------------------------------------------------------------------------
 These are all the links used in this page.